England

 Priceless artifacts from around the world at the British Museum.

 A 2014 article in The Guardian once labelled the museum’s colonial booty the “shame” of the art world, and many countries over the years have called for the British government to return these vital pieces of their past.
-While I recognize imposing today’s morals on actions of the past isn’t fair, neither is ignoring them.
+Imposing today’s morals on actions of the past isn’t fair, but neither is ignoring them.
 Hundreds of school children filter through the museum each and every day — what kind of example do we set for them when we fail to acknowledge our own mistakes?
-Canada is only beginning its path toward atonement for cultural genocide, and if the British Museum won’t return some of its treasures to their countries of origin, perhaps a sign acknowledging the true manner in which they were obtained is the very least the government could do.
+Canada is only beginning its journey of atonement for cultural genocide, and if the British Museum won’t return repatriate some of its treasures, perhaps a sign acknowledging the true manner in which they were obtained would be appropriate.

 READ: Nine priceless artifacts museums should return to their home countries